Towards a Canonical Divergence within Information Geometry: Introduction: Inverse problem and divergence functions in Information Geometry

 where $\sigma_t^*(s)\,(0\leq s\leq 1)$ is the $\nabla^*$-geodesic such that $\sigma_t^*(0)=\gamma_{q,p}(t)$ and $\sigma^*_t(1)=q$, whereas $\stackrel{*}{\exp}$ denotes the exponential map of the $\nabla^*$-connection.
 Hence, the divergence of Henmi and Kobayashi is the work necessary to move a point of unit mass from $q$ to $p$ against the force field $\nihat_t^*(q)$ \cite{Kobayashi00}:

 Under suitable conditions on the curvature tensors, $W(p\|q)$ turns out to be a potential function in the sense that it is independent of the particular path from $q$ to $p$ \cite{Kobayashi00}.

+{ In this article, we further explore the idea of a canonical divergence as a path integral based on a vector field.
+This will be motivated and guided by the classical Gauss Lemma, which we first generalise to the context of a statistical manifold.
+Our analysis will naturally lead us to a canonical divergence which satisfies the outlined conditions and coincides with the previously proposed canonical divergences in some special but important cases.
+However, we should highlight that our approach, while providing a new perspective within the search for a general canonical divergence, does not conclude with a final answer.
+We propose a new candidate of a canonical divergence, which not only emphasises new geometric aspects but also sheds light on the previously proposed canonical divergences and thereby refines the search for the most natural one.}

 The layout of this article is as follows.
 In Section \ref{Overwiev} we outline the contents of the paper by stating the main results.
-All the theory is then developed in the part entitled ``{\bf Technical details and proofs}".
-Here all the results discussed in Section \ref{Overwiev} are proved.
+All the theory is then developed in the part entitled ``{\bf Technical details and proofs}" { which includes Sections \ref{GeodGeometry} to \ref{sec4}.
+In this part,} all the results discussed in Section \ref{Overwiev} are proved.
 In Section \ref{Conclusions} we draw some conclusions by outlining the results obtained in this work and discussing possible extensions.
 Useful tools related to statistical manifolds appear in Appendix \ref{StatManifold}.